12 Strings, factors, and dates

 12.2 stringr: consistent string operations

-stringr fixes this: every function starts with str_, takes the string as the first argument and the pattern second.
-Once you know the convention, you can guess function names.
+stringr fixes this with a single rule: every function starts with str_, takes the string as the first argument, and takes the pattern second.
+Once you know the convention, you can guess function names before you look them up.

 The essentials: